tonibuenter/remotequery-java/docs/reference_manual.md

 ```

-Multiple command are separated with a semicolon `;`.
+Multiple command statements are separated with a semicolon: `;`

 ## Parameters